'Diana: The Musical' to close on Broadway after less than two months

 Princess Diana's reign on Broadway is coming to an end.

 Diana: The Musical will close Sunday, Dec.
-19, after just more than a month on Broadway, producers announced Friday.
+19, after just over a month on Broadway, producers announced Friday.
 The musical began previews Nov.
 2 and opened Nov.
 17, after its initial run was cut short by the pandemic.
 Netflix also released a filmed version of the show ahead of its premiere.
 At the time of closing, it will have played 33 performances and 16 previews.

 "We are extraordinarily proud of the Diana company and of the show onstage at the Longacre," producers Beth Williams of Grove Entertainment, Frank Marshall, and the Araca Group said in a joint statement.
 "Our heartfelt thanks go out to the cast, crew, and everyone involved in creating the show.
 And to the audiences who have shown their love and support at every performance."